Xplod883/ZM-BO2-T6-Bots/README.md

 # ZM-BO2-T6-Bots

+The release of the Version 0.1.1 are already done, fixed some bugs/errors in bots system/logic/algorithm that will be listed in the releases section.
+Enjoy!

 An functional system of friendly bots for BO2/T6.

 If you want to put your work in the mod, go on, it's full open source, any help would be appreciated.